-Written Homework 0%
+Written Homework

-Lab Assignments 30%
+Lab Assignments

-Quizzes 30%
+Quizzes

-Final Exam 40%
+Final Exam

 Written Homework will be assigned from the end of each chapter, but will not be turned in and will not be evaluated for credit in the course.
 Its role is to prepare students for in-class quizzes and the final exam.
-We will have five Lab Assignments which are designed to familiarize students with the UNIX operating system, compiling and running C++ programs, sorting algorithms and their asymptotic run times, assembly language programming, and programming in C++.
+We will have from five to seven Lab Assignments which are designed to familiarize students with the UNIX operating system, compiling and running C++ programs, sorting algorithms and their asymptotic run times, assembly language programming, and programming in C++.
 These assignments will be turned in electronically via the "submit" command which will be described in the first lab assignment.
 Please do not attempt to turn in any assignment by email.
 No credit will be given for such work.
-We will also have five in-class Quizzes starting Thursday January 19 and every two weeks thereafter.
+We will also have five in-class Quizzes starting Thursday October 5 and every two weeks thereafter.
+Quizzes will be held during the last 20 minutes of class.
 A complete listing of all quiz dates, and their solutions can be found on the class website.
-The Final Exam will be held on Tuesday, March 21 from 8:00 am to 11:00 am.
+The Final Exam will be held on Thursday, December 7 from 8:00 am to 11:00 am.
 Please make arrangements to be available on that day.